Simple pan-fried sea bream fillet is topped with an equally simple parsley and lemon zest crumb to create an elegant and simple dish.

 - Weighing scales and or measuring cups and spoons.

 Cooking fish is a great deal easier than most people believe, this recipe takes some sea bream fillet, pan fries them to get a perfectly crispy skin and finishes it with lemon juice before topping with a simple crumb.

 - 1 Tbsp Olive Oil

-- If you have fish on the bone remover the fillets.
+- If you have fish on the bone remove the fillets and pinbone them.